Fatih120/tomshousehackinggroup/README.md

 # tomshousehackinggroup
 One-page site that lets you click the vertically-aligned elements to show content within their expanded forms.
 For a friend's prior ROM hack collection.

+Unfortunately uses jquery, while also using [zoom.js](https://lab.hakim.se/zoom-js/) and work from Hakim El Hattab.

+There is no license.
+Do what you want except that the original assets (basically all images) are not meant for reuse.